Lumiwealth/lumibot/docsrc/_build/html/_sources/backtesting.pandas.rst.txt

 As with Yahoo backtester, data is passed in by using ``.backtest()`` on your strategy class.

-There is a logging function that will save the details of your backtest (the portfolio value each day, unspent money, etc) put into a CSV file in the location of ``stats_file``.
+There is a logging function that will save the details of your backtest (the portfolio value each day, cash, etc) put into a CSV file in the location of ``stats_file``.

 There is also a returns plot.
 By default this will show in a browser.
 You may suppress it using ``show_plot=False``